|

 minds and was so sensitive

-to our needs that he could feel the turn of a head, and with that subtle shift
+to our needs that he could feel the turn of our head, and with that subtle shift

 wanted to go.
 I hear from Sandy